kfogel/mailaprop/README.md

 received-from addresses.
 Each address also shows the date it was last interacted with (sent to or received from), and its mailaprop score.

-Almost always, once you've typed a few letters the top candidate address will be the one you want -- you just hit Return to choose it.
+Almost always, after you've typed a few letters the top candidate address will be the one you want -- you just hit Return to choose it.
 Otherwise, you can use the arrow keys to navigate up and down the list, or type more letters to narrow to fewer candidates.